Vegas Hotel Guide

 Best for: Attendees prioritizing XS Nightclub afterparties, Encore Beach Club pool parties, and the full Wynn Nightlife experience.

-The Wynn-Encore complex is the single best hotel for EDC Week, and it has been for a decade.
+Wynn/Encore is the single best hotel for EDC Week, and it has been for a decade.
 XS Nightclub is on-property at the Encore tower — the walk from most guest rooms to the club entrance is under five minutes, and the outdoor pool terrace where the afterparty crowd gathers is visible from some suite balconies.
 Encore Beach Club is the most dominant pool party during EDC Week, attracting the biggest headliners and the most serious daytime crowds on the Strip.

 The 2026 XS afterparty lineup is the strongest reason to stay here: Diplo on Thursday May 14, Hugel on Friday May 15, The Chainsmokers on Saturday May 16, Sofi Tukker on Sunday May 17, and Kaskade closing the week on Monday May 18.
 If you plan to attend at least two of these XS nights, staying at Wynn or Encore pays for itself in rideshare savings and time.
-The Encore Beach Club lineup is equally impressive: Subtronics on Thursday, Gryffin on Friday, Calvin Harris on Saturday, and Marshmello on Sunday — all confirmed for the 2026 EDC Week run.
+The Encore Beach Club daytime lineup is equally impressive: Subtronics on Thursday, Gryffin on Friday, Calvin Harris on Saturday, and Marshmello on Sunday — all confirmed for the 2026 EDC Week run.

 The Wynn-Encore complex has two distinct tower options.
-The Encore Tower is newer, closer to both XS and Encore Beach Club, and has larger rooms starting at around 700 square feet.
+The Encore Tower is newer, closer to both XS Nightclub and Encore Beach Club, and has larger rooms starting at around 700 square feet.
 The Wynn Tower is slightly older but still excellent and tends to be slightly more affordable on EDC Week nights.
 Groups should look at the Encore Tower King Suites, which run 1,200 to 1,800 square feet and have separate living areas — they fit four to eight people comfortably and put you steps from the two primary EDC Week venues.

 Shuttle zone: The Wynn shuttle drop-off zone for EDC's official shuttles is one of the closest to XS Nightclub of any Strip hotel.
 Leaving the Speedway and targeting the Wynn zone means a five to eight minute walk to the XS entrance after the shuttle returns.